Reenakoudi/CV/README.md

 I'm an enthusiastic Full Stack Software Developer, who has had an amazing opportunity to immerse myself in the world of coding through Makers Academy's 16-week programming course.
-I have learnt the core concepts of programming and skill to rapidly pick up new languages and frameworks.
+I have learnt TDD to write better code and the skill to rapidly pick up new languages and frameworks.

 As a former software tester with a year of experience in the IT industry and a certified ISEB-ISTQB tester, I have a good eye for detail, analytical and problem solving skills using which I would now like to develop and design solutions that would change people's lives for the better.
-I am most productive when working with passionate technologists in an encouraging environment.
-I'm looking for somewhere I can learn more and build on the TDD and Agile practises taught at Makers.
+I'm most productive when working with passionate technologists in an encouraging environment.
+I'm looking for somewhere I can learn more and build on the TDD and Agile practices in software development.